superzadeh/MarkdownServer/readme.md

  * Customize the default `web.config` (enable authentication, etc.)
  * Customize the default `issnode.yml` file (disable dev errors, etc.)

+## Configuration

+By default, all files within the folder ./markdown will be served.
+This folder can be changed by setting the environment variable `MARKDOWN_FOLDER`.

 ## Contributions
 Pull requests are welcome, as long you keep this thing simple.
 I want it to be and remain a very simple solution to serve markdown files.